-Password Assistant review
+Password Assistant full review

 If you regularly read Macworld’s articles about computer security, you know the importance of a good password - meaning one that’s difficult to guess or crack.

 My personal tool of choice for creating secure passwords is the $40/£26 1Password, thanks to its plethora of useful browser- and security-related features.
 But if all you really want is something to help you create secure passwords for online accounts, disk images, and other digital domains that store your personal information, it turns Mac OS X already includes just such a utility, called Password Assistant.